Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> Associate with people who are likely to improve you.
+> Don't change your mind just because people are offended; change your mind if you're wrong.

 <!-- QUOTE_END -->